 This guide will teach you how to be as prolific with the Instagram hashtag as Sir Lancelot was said to be with his sword.
 Learn why you need to be using hashtags, how to use them, and which ones to use to conquer your social media goals.

 An Instagram hashtag is a word or phrase comprised of letters, numbers, and/or emoji preceded by what was once referred to as the pound symbol (#).

-Instagram hashtags categorise content.
+Instagram hashtags categorize the content.
 Click on a hashtag and you’ll be able to browse posts that have been tagged with it.
 Attach one to your own photo or video and it will be discoverable to anyone searching the hashtag.
 How likely it is to be seen by other users depends on how often the hashtag is used, how popular your post is (does it already have a lot of likes and comments), and how strong your following is.

-(Instagram made it recently possible to not only follow accounts, but also hashtags)
+(Instagram made it recently possible to not only follow accounts but also hashtags)